Google Drive and Tray

 Authentication management

-• Collect and store sensitive authentications securely with Tray.
+• Secure credentials: Collect and store authentications with full encryption

 Learn more about authentication management